 Diet

-Since they are omnivorous, they feed on both plant and animal matter.
+Since shrimp are omnivorous, they feed on both plant and animal matter.
 Their specific diet can vary depending on the species and its habitat, but generally, they feed on algae, plankton, small fish, and other invertebrates.

 In aquaculture, they feed on a diet with the necessary nutrients to grow and thrive.